Fast and Robust Stationary Crowd Counting with Commodity WiFi: Introduction

-In this paper, we are interested in counting seated crowds with WiFi signals, a relatively underexplored problem in the RF sensing literature, as it is considerably more challenging due to the lack of major body motion.
-In \cite{zhao2019deepcount,liu2017wicount, khan2022crosscount}, neural network pipelines are trained to count a number of seated or mobile people.
-However, these work involve very small group sizes (e.g., up to five individuals) and are thus better categorized as multi-person counting rather than true crowd size estimation.
-They can also suffer from limited generalizability, as collecting diverse crowd training data is challenging.
-In recent years, stationary crowd counting with WiFi CSI has also been tackled using fidget duty cycles, incorporating queuing theory to model fidgeting statistics.
+In this paper, we are interested in counting seated crowds with WiFi signals, a relatively underexplored problem in the RF sensing literature, as it is considerably more challenging due to the lack of major body motion. \rebuttal{In \cite{zhao2019deepcount,liu2017wicount, khan2022crosscount,guo2025rssi}, neural network pipelines are trained to count a number of seated or mobile people.
+These work, however, can suffer from limited generalizability, as collecting diverse crowd RF training data is challenging.
+Moreover, most of the aforementioned work (except \cite{guo2025rssi}) involve very small group sizes (e.g., up to five individuals) and are thus better categorized as multi-person counting rather than true crowd size estimation.} In recent years, stationary crowd counting with WiFi CSI has also been tackled using fidget duty cycles, incorporating queuing theory to model fidgeting statistics.
 Specifically, in \cite{korany2021counting}, we proposed this approach to estimate the size of a seated crowd, while \cite{jiang2023pa} adopts a similar methodology in the context of passenger counting.
 Using fidget-induced signal variations is a promising first step toward solving the challenging problem of counting seated crowds, where large body motions are absent.
 However, the aforementioned existing method typically requires long observation windows to accumulate sufficient fidgeting statistics, relying on the observation of several fidget and silent periods to form a stable estimate.
 Therefore, these binary duty cycle-based approaches, where signal variations are treated as on-off fidget activity indicators, lead to coarse-grained modeling that prolongs estimation convergence.

-In this paper, we take a different perspective for counting a seated crowd.
+In this paper, we take a different perspective on counting a seated crowd.
 More specifically, we propose a finer-grained approach that efficiently models the full amplitude of fidget-induced signal fluctuations, as opposed to an on-off duty cycle-based approach.
 This approach allows our system to capture more information about the fidgeting behavior of crowds and converge with significantly less observation time.

 We next present the contributions of the paper in more detail.

 \textbf{Statement of Contributions:}

 1. In this paper, we propose a novel WiFi-based approach for estimating the size of stationary crowds by exploiting the fidgeting behavior of individuals.
 Rather than relying on a binary representation for the fidgets, we propose that the bandwidth of the received signal offers finer-grained information about cumulative crowd behaviors while being robustly measurable in practical scenarios.
 We then develop a mathematical model for the PDF of the received signal bandwidth in the presence of a seated crowd and relate it to the total number of people.
 This derivation is a function of the bandwidth PDF of a single person’s fidgets, which we need to characterize.
 We then demonstrate how to extract the individual bandwidth PDF from online, public videos, each of a seated individual, using common tools in the area of vision and a speed-to-bandwidth conversion inspired by Carson’s Rule from analog FM radio design.
 Overall, this provides a principled mathematical framework for inferring the crowd size based on signal bandwidth observations.
 The proposed method achieves markedly faster convergence than prior state-of-the-art techniques, as we will show.